 Dr. Schwartz, An Experienced Dentist In Charlotte, NC

 From extraction of baby teeth, to impacted 3rd molars commonly called wisdom teeth, Dr. Schwartz has vast experience in this field of oral surgery.
 Often a tooth is deemed to be beyond repair, or a 3rd molar may be impacted and thus not able to properly erupt into the mouth.
 In a situation such as this, Dr. Schwartz can quickly and accurately diagnosis the condition and present your options to you.
-There are 4 levels of relaxation or sedation that can be employed to make the procedure as comfortable as possible.
+There are 4 levels of relaxation that can be employed to make the procedure as comfortable as possible.